 In fact, with Shopify, you do not need to buy a Secure Socket Layer (SSL) certificate when you draw up a business plan.
 Luckily, in these 3 plans, you can launch unlimited products, enable manual order creation, get 24/7 support and so on.
 Obviously, the more you pay for the packages, the more benefits and great features you will receive.

-To deal with your business management, you actually need to choose the suitable package depending on how large your store is.
+To deal with your business management, you actually need to choose a suitable package depending on how large your store is.
 Just like other platforms, Shopify also gives you a free 2-week trial to try things out when you register a new account.